TheDeanLab/navigate/docs/source/beginner.rst

     .. note::
         If multiple channels are selected, each channel will be imaged sequentially.
-        The order of imaging is determined by the order of the channels in the :guilabel:`Channel Settings` section of the :guilabel:`Channels` tab.
+        The order of imaging is determined by the order of the channels in the :guilabel:`Channel Settings` section of the :guilabel:`Channels` tab, and will proceed from the top to the bottom of this channel list.

     .. image:: images/beginner/continuous-scan-acquire.png
          :alt: Launching the continuous scan mode in **navigate**.

 * Move the stage to identify the location of the sample.
     * Select the :guilabel:`Stage Control` tab, and use the graphical user interface to move the stage.
-      This includes buttons for moving the stage in ``X``, ``Y``, ``Z``, ``F``, and ``Theta`` directions.
+This includes buttons for moving the stage in ``X``, ``Y``, ``Z`` , ``F``, and ``Theta`` directions.
       * The step size for each axis can be adjusted with the spinbox next to each button.
       * For stages loaded in a synthetic mode, buttons will be disabled.
       * Absolute positions can be entered in the text boxes next to each button.
       * Check :doc:`configuration settings <user_guide/software_configuration>` for more information.
-    * Use the manufacturer-provided joystick to position the sample.
+    * Alternatively, if available, use the manufacturer-provided joystick to position the sample.

     .. note::
          The axes for a light-sheet microscope vary in the literature.
 Here, we define